h4rvey-g/ob-Notes/USMLE/MSK/Kaposi sarcoma.md

 	- Solitary, darkly pigmented plaques, which can evolve into nodular, bluish, submucosal, and painful skin changes
 	- Lesions resemble those of bacillary angiomatosis.
 - Progression: may disseminate to the organs, particularly the gastrointestinal tract, respiratory tract, and lymph nodes.
-	- Gastrointestinal tract involvement: abdominal pain and diarrhea; hemorrhage and bowel obstruction in severe cases
+	- Gastrointestinal tract involvement: abdominal pain and [[diarrhea]]; hemorrhage and bowel obstruction in severe cases
 	- Pulmonary involvement: Lesions cause dyspnea, cough, and/or hemoptysis.

 ---